Skip to content

 • Ron

-SILCA is again expanding its successful line of 3D printed products with the Chisela, a sleek computer mount for Wahoo® and computers.
-It leverages cutting-edge development, 3D printing, and state-of-the-art ceramic coating for the cleanest airflow possible, while staying and strong.
+SILCA is again expanding its successful line of 3D printed products with the Chisela, a sleek computer mount for Wahoo® and Garmin™ bike computers. leverages cutting-edge aerodynamic development, 3D printing, and state-of-the-art coating for the cleanest airflow possible, while staying and strong.

 The Chisela features a unique ‘T-Tray’ mounting system inspired by the T-shaped underfloor of an F1 race car.
 This allows for quick-release style attachment of lights or cameras and offers more versatility for those who need it.
 Just slide until you hear the click to install and then pull on the lever to slide off the accessory mount.
 Best of all, the T-Tray system adds virtually no additional weight and has no aerodynamic penalty while adding functionality.